At a Glance

 ✨Ask Insightful Questions

-At the end of the interview, have a few thoughtful questions prepared about the company's projects or future goals.
-This shows your genuine interest in the role and helps you gauge if it's the right fit for you.
+At the end of the interview, have a few thoughtful questions ready.
+Inquire about the company's future projects or how they measure success in the workshop.
+This shows your genuine interest in the role and the company.